 Many of our wards have protected meal times.
 Food and drink are important for helping patients to recover.
-During these times we limit activity on the wards to make sure that patients can enjoy their meals and our staff are available to help any patients that need assistance.
-Whilst we ask visitors not to come onto the wards during mealtimes, please speak to us if you are a carer as special arrangements can be made for you to help with meals where appropriate.
+During these times we limit activity on the wards to make sure that patients can enjoy their meals.
+Our staff are available to help any patients that need help.
+We do ask visitors not to come onto the wards during mealtimes, but please do speak to us if you are a carer.
+You may be able to help with meals where appropriate.